 Ruth: Yes.
 There used to be a very sharp divide between e-commerce and retail and obviously with an omnichannel strategy, things are merging.
 Everything has to be more consolidated and invested in the big idea.
 Then you can find the ways to invest in that idea as opposed to investing in a discipline.
 A brand can’t just think about channels; they have to think about the overarching conversation.

-Excited about the new space and all the year has to offer.
+Excited about all the year has to offer.
 Thanks for taking the time to chat.

 Stephen: Our pleasure.

 Photo Stephen Niedzwiecki & Ruth Bernstein | Mark Seliger